 These are chosen for their ecological importance, degree of threat, endemism, iconic status, value in catalysing conservation action and historical links with WCS’s work.

-According to the 2018 classification it has 1,121 Critically Endangered, Endangered and Vulnerable species listed - the most threatened biodiversity of any African country even including Madagascar.
+According to the 2021 classification it has 1,422 Critically Endangered, Endangered and Vulnerable species listed - the most threatened biodiversity of any country on the African continent.

 These figures reflect Tanzania’s high number of endemic species as well as the threats to them.
 For example 360 reptiles species are known to date in Tanzania, of which 85 are endemic.
 206 amphibian species are known, of which 86 are endemic.
 Of these reptiles, 27 were discovered since 2000 and 43 of the amphibian species - indicating it is very likely there are many more species still to be discovered.